clausmalver/clausmalver.github.io/_posts/2024-09-22-OffensiveSecurityNotes.md

 Kill all processes that uses the interface
 `sudo airmon-ng check kill`

+Note: `systemctl start NetworkManager` to start the Network services again

 Start monitoring and get BBSID and channel you need to attack.
 `sudo airomon-ng wlan0`